webonemaster/plant-p2/wp-content/plugins/simply-static/readme.txt

 * New: Added support for Accelerated Mobile Pages (AMP) HTML attributes
 * Fix: URLs containing the WP URL as a query param will rewrite the param with the new URL
 * Fix: Non-WP URLs in the Additional URLs section no longer cause Simply Static to hang
-* Fix: Zip creation will no longer throw errors when trying to process 0-byte files
+* Fix: Zip creation will no longer throw errors when trying to process 0 byte files
 * Fix: Fixed an issue that could cause Simply Static to not remove all files when uninstalling
 * Fix: Local directories are now always chmod'd to 0755 so that they're readable
 * Fix: Additional errors will be caught and displayed when generating static files